MEET THE 2017 APMA COMMITTEE OF MANAGEMENT

 She has contributed to a number of board and management committees with for profit and not for profit organisations.
 More recently, she participated in the Persistent Pain Project 2015 Steering Committee to review Queensland’s Persistent Pain Service.
 Following her involvement in this committee and others, Janet has solidified relationships with senior clinicians and members of Queensland Health multidisciplinary teams working in major public hospitals state wide.

-In addition to her leadership role as APMA President, Janet also volunteers as a Court Networker where she assists in providing non-legal support, information and services to court users.
+In addition to her leadership role as APMA President since June 2016, Janet also volunteers as a Court Networker where she assists in providing non-legal support, information and services to court users.

 Vice-President: Paul Murdoch